On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \begin{definition} Let $A$ be a partial $n$-gon.
 We let $A_0=A$ and, for every $i<\omega$, we let $A_{i+1}$ be obtained by adding a clean arc $a\, \vert\,z_1\, \vert\,z_2\, \vert\,\dots\, \vert\,z_{n-2}\, \vert\,b$ between any two elements $a,b\in A_i$ such that \begin{enumerate}[(a)] \item either $d(a,b/A_i)=n+1$, \item or $d(a,b/A_i)=\infty$ and $a,b$ are of the appropriate sort (i.e., $a,b$ have the same sort if $n$ is odd and have different sorts if $n$ is even). \end{enumerate} The structure $F(A)\coloneq\bigcup_{i < \omega}A_i$ is called the \emph{free completion} of $A$ and we say that $F(A)$ is freely generated over $A$.
 We say that $A$ is \emph{non-degenerate} if $F(A)$ is infinite, and \emph{degenerate} otherwise. \end{definition}

-\begin{remark} The standard free completion process for generalised $n$-gons differs from the one above in that it does not include our clause (b).
-Without (b), one has that that $A$ generates an infinite model if it is both connected and, either it contains a cycle of length $2n+2$, or has diameter $\geq n+2$ (cf. \cite[p.
-755]{funk2}).
-Given our slightly different definition, we can replace the requirement of connectedness with one saying that $|A|\geq 3$ and that $A$ contains element of both sorts.
-In fact, if this is the case, then clause (b) from \ref{ngons:free_completion2} makes sure that in $A_1$ we introduce at least one clean arc, and thus $A_2$ is in turn a connected partial $n$-gon.
+\begin{remark} The free completion of generalised $n$-gons was introduced by Tits in \cite{tits} and differs from the one above in that it applies only to connected partial $n$-gons and thus does not include our clause (b) (see also \cite[Def.~2.4]{tent} and \cite[p.~755]{funk2}).
+Without (b), one has that $A$ generates an infinite model if it is connected and, either it contains a cycle of length $2n+2$, or has diameter $\geq n+2$ (cf. \cite[p.~755]{funk2}).
+Given our slightly different definition, we can replace the requirement of connectedness with one saying that $|A|\geq 3$ and that $A$ contains elements of both sorts.
+If this is the case, clause (b) makes sure that in $A_1$ we introduce at least one clean arc, and thus $A_2$ is a connected partial $n$-gon.
 In particular, it follows that if $A$ contains at least $m_\mathcal{K}=2n+2$ elements of both sorts, then $F(A)$ is infinite. \end{remark}